mfmansueli/OpenCloset/README.md

 # OpenCloset

-Help people find second-hand clothes/accessories to swap for another items/(Open closet Points); or to Donate to others.
+An app that helps people to swap or donate clothes, empowering the second-hand community and promoting sustainability.🌱